athackst/mkdocs-simple-plugin/action.md

 ## Enable GitHub pages

-First, set up your github repository to enable gh-pages support.
+First, set up your github repository to enable GitHub Pages support.

 See [Github Pages](https://pages.github.com/) for more information.

 ## Deploy from GitHub Actions

-Create a yaml file with the following contents in the `.github/workflows` directory in your repository
+Create a YAML file with the following contents in the `.github/workflows` directory in your repository

 ```yaml
 jobs: